About

 About my work in the White House

 I worked for the President for 6+ years.
-The last thirteen months were by far the most important, helping advise President Bush on his Administration’s response to the financial crisis.
+The last thirteen months were by far the most intense, helping advise President Bush on his Administration’s response to the financial crisis.
 In addition to that work, here are some of the major Presidential policies that I helped design, enact, and implement:

 - the 2003 law that cut taxes on income, capital gains, dividends, marriage, children, small businesses and estates;